chromatic-solfege/chromatic-solfege.github.io/readme.md

 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

 ## An Introduction to Chromatic-Solfege
 I have written a paper [An Introduction to Chromatic-Solfege][aitcs].
-I described :
-- The difference between my version of Chromatic-Solfege and general Chromatic-Solfege.
-- A number of practice patterns to build fluency with the extended note naming rule.
-- A videos of a computer generated singing which reads aloud the practice patterns with the Chromatic-Solfege.
+You may need exercises to build fluency with the new note names; therefore, I have made a number of comprehensive exercise patterns.
+The exercise patterns are described in the paper.
+You can also learn the exercise patterns with the musical score, and a computer generated singing voice audio materials and videos.

 ## Utilities for Chromatic-Solfege
 At a time to write the paper, I found that writing music and words at a same